-Adam Quirk is an accomplished criminal justice professional with over 15 years of professional experience in private and criminal investigations, regulatory compliance, security management, background checks, and investigating violent crimes, such as bank robberies, kidnappings and dangerous fugitives.
+Adam Quirk, MCJ & MBA, is an accomplished criminal justice professional with over 15 years of professional experience in private and criminal investigations, regulatory compliance, security management, background checks, and investigating violent crimes, such as bank robberies, kidnappings and dangerous fugitives.
 Adam's educational background includes a Bachelor's degree in Criminal Justice, a Master's degree in Criminal Justice (MCJ) and a Master's Degree in Business Administration (MBA).
 Adam also has multiple memberships in social justice organizations.
 In his free time, Adam gives back to his community by volunteering for Circles of Support and other worthy causes throughout Brown County and Wisconsin.
 Adam also travels internationally whenever he gets the chance to do so.
 Regardless of what Adam is involved in, he is passionate, committed and dedicated to everything he does.

 Adam is constantly learning and challenging himself with rigorous, comprehensive academia.
 In 2001, Adam earned a Bachelors degree in Criminal Justice from the University of Wisconsin-Eau Claire.
 In 2007, Adam attended Graduate School at Boston University where he earned a Masters degree in Criminal Justice/Criminology.
 After taking a break from higher education for a couple of years, Adam returned to the classroom in 2015.
 He recently graduated with a Master of Business Administration (MBA) degree from the University of Wisconsin-Oshkosh at the top of his class

 When he is not studying in a traditional classroom, Adam regularly reviews contemporary criminal justice related literature, case studies, journal articles, academic research, and true crime podcasts such as Sword & Scale, Undisclosed, In the Dark, and Serial.
 Adam also maintains blogs of his own at various sites where ho covers topics such as true crime, travel, private investigations, criminal justice related policy, literature, and cyber security.